 Established in 1836 as the first county seat in the state of Arkansas, Bentonville has maintained the historic character of the town.
 Within the city limits, there are 72 historical buildings and homes, including the 1875 Peel House Mansion and Historical Gardens.
 Within Benton County, there are 140 Civil War sites.

 The Bentonville town square embraces a Civil War statue, benches, fountain, and beautiful gardens surrounded by quaint shops.
 The 1928 Benton County Courthouse is a three-story neo-classical structure designed by A.O.
 Clark.
-During the Civil War, all but 12 of the buildings downtown were burned.
+During the Civil War, all but 12 buildings in the downtown neighborhood were burned.
 Therefore, the main business buildings around the square were constructed between 1875 and 1888.
-A main attraction on the square is the Wal-mart Museum.
+A main attraction on the square is the Walmart Museum.
 The museum is housed in Sam Walton's original variety store, which now traces the origin and growth of Wal-Mart.
 The center was created as an educational and informative facility about this American retailing success story.

 Great shopping and dining venues line the downtown area, where festivals and events also take place.
-The 21C Museum Hotel located downtown is not only an upscale contemporary place for lodging and dining, but also contains a modern art museum.
+The 21C Museum Hotel located downtown is not only an upscale contemporary place for lodging and dining, but also contains a modern art museum and gallery, adding a layer of culture you don’t find at many other hotels.
 Bentonville, AR is now a prime destination not only for the business traveler, but the leisure traveler as well.

 The Museum of Native American Artifacts features artifacts from the private collection of founder David Bogle along with 47 items from the former University of Arkansas Museum.
 Nine rare pots in the shapes of a head or body are among the pieces on display.
 The 5,000-square-foot space is west of the downtown.